 We will spend five days in Rio Serrano, named for the river that takes the shimmering aqua glacial water from Grey Glacier and others to Ultima Esperanza Sound.
 This will be our basecamp for exploration into Torres del Paine National Park.
 While here, you will race in the Patagonia International Marathon (half marathon and 10k options available), visit Grey Glacier by boat, kayak in Rio Serrano and its tributaries, hike portions of the famed “W” trail, and take time to commune with the pristine wilderness on your terms.
-We will give back to the park through a service project in partnership with the Torres del Paine Legacy Fund and carbon offset our journey through Native Energy.
+We will give back to the park through a service project in partnership with the Torres del Paine Legacy Fund and carbon offset our journey through Mossy Earth.

 What's included in the price?All overnight accommodations.
 There will be an additional $250 charge if you'd like a single occupancy option, "single supplement."
 All planned in-country transportation.
 All meals planned by OWR and included in the detailed agenda.
 All program activities listed in the detailed agenda.
 Race fees and other miscellaneous costs.

 Are there any discounts?Yes!
 All military veterans receive 10% off.
 Sign up for our newsletter here and receive $100 off Only one discount per traveler